 Now, I am a recreational rider, not a bronc rider by a long shot.
 Instinct just took over and luck carried me through.
 There really were only two outcomes – in a few seconds, I’d either be in the saddle or on the ground.
 Much to my brothers’ amusement and subsequent laughter, I managed to stay on through the 3-4 bucks and get the horse settled down once again.

 As the sun finally broke the horizon, and the prairies took on that awesome pale yellow glow, we were loping across the prairies heading for the river, feeling the smooth rhythm of the powerful animals under our saddles.
 What a great feeling!

-Towards noon, we happened to walk our horses into a small group of rattle snakes slithering through the tall prairie grass.
+Towards noon, we happened to walk our horses into a small group of rattlesnakes slithering through the tall prairie grass.
 They were migrating back towards their winter den in the warm noon sunshine.
-We heard the rattles, stopped the horses, talked soothingly to them and slowly backed them away.
+We heard the rattles, stopped the horses, talked soothingly to them, and slowly backed them away.
 We were calming their instinct to react and possibly bolt or buck.
-Being experienced range horses, they had encountered rattle snakes before and easily followed our directions to take another path.”
+Being experienced range horses, they had encountered rattlesnakes before and easily followed our directions to take another path.”

-The metaphor of a horse and a rider can be used to illustrate the relationship between the emotional and rational parts of our brain.
+The metaphor of a horse and a rider can be used to illustrate the relationship between the emotional and rational parts of our brains.
 The horse represents the emotional, automatic, reactive part of our mind while the rider represents the rational, controlled, processing part.
 The horse and rider metaphor also illustrates the very real power imbalance between these two parts.